How it's done

 What costs and assistance should I know about?

-Whether you have a new or existing businesses it is critical to be aware of costs, incentives and grants that impact your business.
+Whether you have a new or existing business it is critical to be aware of costs, incentives and grants that impact your business.
 This dashboard provides you with a snapshot of the major costs of conducting a business in Calgary and assistance available to Calgary businesses.

 Businesses in Calgary continue to enjoy the Alberta advantage when it comes to corporate income taxes in comparison to other provinces.
 With no provincial sales tax, no payroll tax, no health care premiums, lower personal income tax rates and the lowest fuel tax among provinces.
 Alberta continues to be a great place to do business thanks to its infrastructure, cities, diverse industries, growing population and investment opportunities.